Mineral Test Hole Permit

 What Are My Rights And Responsibilities After The Permit Is Approved?

-The applicant may proceed with the approved activities as stated on the permit.
+The permittee may proceed with the approved activities as stated on the permit.
 The permit is non-transferable.
-The applicant is responsible for complying with testing, monitoring, prevention of hazards and pollution, and all other requirements pertaining to the drilling, coring, and plugging and abandoning of mineral test holes.
-Work performed under the permit must be reported to the Division in the Plug and Abandon Report (Form M-P&A, obtainable from the Division) within ninety (90) days after completion of the work.
+The permittee is responsible for complying with testing, monitoring, prevention of hazards and pollution, and all other requirements pertaining to the drilling, coring, and plugging and abandoning of mineral test holes.
+Work performed under the permit must be reported to the Division in the Plug and Abandon Report (Form M-P&A, obtainable from the Division) within thirty (30) days after completion of the work in accordance with 0400-43-01-.05(6).

 What Are The Division's Rights And Responsibilities After The Permit Is Approved?